UniversityRadioYork/2016-site/README.md

 $ make docker #Runs the image
 ```

+## Using with your own Myradio

+### Inital setup

+Next you need a api_key to allow the website to access myradio's show information,

+login into database with details used during setup of myradio

+`INSERT INTO myury.api_key (key_string, description) VALUES ('ARANDOMSTRINGOFCHARACTERS', '2016-site development api key');`

+`INSERT INTO myury.api_key_auth (key_string, typeid) VALUES ('ARANDOMSTRINGOFCHARACTERS', (SELECT typeid FROM l_action WHERE phpconstant = 'AUTH_APISUDO'));`

+[please choose a better key than 'ARANDOMSTRINGOFCHARACTERS']

+You might need add some other database columns to create shows

+for example:

+-   explict podcasts (to create shows)
+-   selector (expected by 2016-site/can remove this from models/index.go 2016-site)

+2016-site uses parts of database that aren't made on myradio creation,

+### finishing steps

+This will fix shows not loading on 2016-site when using the base myradio database

+After completing all these setups:

+you can use setup guide in [2016-site](https://github.com/UniversityRadioYork/2016-site),
+And setup a reverse proxy to "https://hostname/api/v2" or configure ssl for https connections,
+To complete the setup.

 ## Editor Config
 There is a handy editor config file included in this repo, most editors/IDE's have support for this either natively or through a plugin, see [here](http://editorconfig.org/#download).